Skip to Main Content

 Write Your Paper And Cite Your Sources

 Now that you have defined and developed your research topic and found suitable resources, it's time to write your paper.
 The Writing Centers on NSU's Tahlequah and Broken Arrow classes can provide personalized writing assistance.
+While walk-in help may be available, appointments are preferred.
+You can schedule an appointment using the link below.

 The following links will help you develop your writing style and correctly cite your sources.